 Yes.
 Lighting retrofit projects are considered, particularly for clients who want to upgrade to smart home control, improve art lighting, or redesign the fixture package in specific rooms.
 Retrofit projects are more constrained than new construction but can significantly transform how a home feels.

-At this level, lighting design is part of interior design — not a separate discipline.
+At this level, lighting design is part of interior design, not a separate discipline.
 Separating them creates the same problem as separating designer and contractor: the lighting spec doesn't reflect what the room needs because the lighting designer never saw the full design intent.

-The practice specifies Lutron Homeworks QSX for all luxury residential projects.
+The practice specifies Lutron Homeworks QSX for all high-end residential projects.
 Every circuit is addressable, scenes are programmed before handover, and the system integrates with the home automation platform.
 Smart integration is planned from the schematic phase, not added at the end.

-For whole-home and design-build projects, yes — exterior lighting, landscape lighting, and pool lighting are included in the lighting plan.
+For whole-home and design-build projects, yes.
+Exterior lighting, landscape lighting, and pool lighting are included in the lighting plan.
 The goal is a seamless transition between indoor and outdoor after dark.